 The IBDGC has two primary responsibilities:

-- Manage a repository of Crohn’s disease and ulcerative colitis biospecimen for use by Consortium members and the larger scientific community
+- Manage a repository of Crohn’s disease and ulcerative colitis biospecimens for use by Consortium members and the larger scientific community

 We are involved with several independent genetic research studies and actively work with members of the IBD clinical and genetics communities on collaborative projects.
 Our studies utilize DNA and other biospecimens from patients affected with Inflammatory Bowel Disease and healthy controls.
 Genetic information is analyzed as we strive to identify and better understand the way in which IBD manifests and how certain genetic traits contribute to this manifestation.

-The next phase for advancing IBD research will focus on collaborative, multi-disciplinary studies, to elucidate the mechanisms whereby risk-conferring genetic variants influence IBD pathophysiology.
+The next phase for advancing IBD research will focus on collaborative, multi-disciplinary studies, as we chart the regulation of IBD gene expression.

 The NIDDK Inflammatory Bowel Disease Genetics Consortium (IBDGC) was created to advance genetic research on Crohn’s Disease and Ulcerative Colitis.
 The overall objective of the Consortium is to identify genes or genomic regions that are associated with increased risk of IBD and with specific phenotypic manifestations.
 The Consortium has maintained the initial structure of 6 Genetic Research Centers (GRCs) and a Data Coordinating Center (DCC).